CodePushGo/website/src/content/blog/en/testing-capacitor-ota-updates.md

     Updates can be deployed to specific user groups, with real-time tracking of progress and performance.

-### Debug with Capgo
+### Debug with CodePushGo

-Capgo includes a robust [debugging suite](https://capgo.app/docs/plugin/debugging/) with real-time analytics and error tracking, helping developers quickly identify and address issues during testing.
+CodePushGo includes a robust [debugging suite](https://capgo.app/docs/plugin/debugging/) with real-time analytics and error tracking, helping developers quickly identify and address issues during testing.
 A **one-click rollback** feature makes it easy to revert to previous versions, reducing downtime.

 The error tracking system provides insights such as: